da4all/da4all.github.io/_cards/data-and-indigenous-knowledge.md

 title: "Data and Indigenous Knowledge"

 teaser: >
-  This activity includes a set of discussion questions based on the article “The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation” from <i>Forbes Magazine</i>.
+  This activity includes a set of discussion questions based on the article "The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation" from <i>Forbes Magazine</i>.
 These questions could form the basis for an in-class discussion or they could be used as prompts for a reading reflection and response assignment.

 keywords:
-  - "climate change"
+  - "Climate Change"
-  - "global warming"
+  - "Global Warming"
-  - "indigenous knowledge"
+  - "Indigenous Knowledge"
-  - "indigenous rights"
+  - "Indigenous Rights"
-  - "ways of knowing"
+  - "Ways Of Knowing"

 metadata:
   source:
   author: "Nathan Pieplow"
   date: "2024-07-23"
   license: "CC BY-NC-SA"
   citation: "Pieplow, Nathan.
-‘Data and Indigenous Knowledge’ (discussion questions).
+'Data and Indigenous Knowledge' (discussion questions).
 Data Advocacy 4 All, University of Colorado.
 23 July 2024."
 ---
 **Note:** The <i>Forbes</i> article is behind a paywall, but Forbes allows a certain number of free articles to non-subscribers.